 Method to Prevent Double Counting

-The basic approach proposed here is to remove all verified RA net savings from the MT savings where RA and MT activities are targeting the same market or measure(s).

 Figure 2 is a depiction of the typical components of RA savings overlaid on the MT savings framework.

+The basic approach proposed here is to remove all verified RA net saving (including recognized market effects in current RA framework??) from the MT savings where RA and MT activities are targeting the same market or measure(s).

-MT savings are derived by subtracting the Natural Market Baseline units from the Total Market Units and then multiplying by savings per unit.
+Step 1 (Total Market Savings): MT savings (pre-RA adjustment) are derived by subtracting the Natural Market Baseline units from the Total Market Units and then multiplying by savings per unit.
 This can be done on a yearly basis and summed for cumulative savings, as needed.

-Verified RA savings (usually the sum of A, B and C in Figure 2) should come from CEDARS where possible.
-It is anticipated that some RA programs may calculate savings on a whole building or meter basis, and in these cases, an estimate must be made for the portion of metered RA savings that overlap with the MT measures.
+Step 2.
+(Deriving MTI Share): Verified RA savings (usually the sum of A, B and C in Figure 2) should come from CEDARS where possible.
+Some RA programs may calculate savings on a whole building or meter basis, and in these cases, an estimate must be made for the portion of metered RA savings that overlap with the MT measures.

-In cases where the RA and MT programs are collaborating to execute the MTI logic model, the net-to-gross ratio can be frozen at the value existing at the time the MTI started.
-This would adjust the value from cedars or metered savings if adopted.
+In cases where the RA and MT programs are collaborating to execute the MTI’s Strategic Market Plan’s logic model [Define in fn?], the net-to-gross ratio can be frozen at the value existing at the time the MTI enters Phase III.
+This would adjust the value pulled from CEDARS or metered savings.

 Figure 2: Accounting for RA and MT Program Savings